 My approach to Willmann-Bell's "hard" pitch was to first slowly heat fresh pitch past the pouring temperature (I reached 230 Fahrenheit, and I've seen 257 degrees suggested), drop back to my pouring temperature (205) and stir down the foam for a fairly bubble free pour.
 (It's not to worry about little bubbles.
 They make good micro facets.)

 * Judging by the rudeness of traditional hardness tests, I suspect there's a wide range of hardness which will work well, especially for small, long focus mirrors.
 (Again: deep mirrors are said to need softer pitch.)

 * Making a batch of pitch harder seems to require either adding rosin or enough heat for sustained "ebullience": the frothing off of volatile components in the pitch --which begins below the 212 degree boiling point of water with fresh W-B pitch, but such frothing/foaming tends to be less in once heated pitch --until you exceed the last temperature reached.
 (I've also seen ATM advice specifically warning against any foaming, but -again- that might be based on recycling long since foamed off pitch at reasonable pour temperatures.)

 ** Please go slow, use low electric heat and be prepared to smother a fire.
 (Don't use water!) **

-* I used linseed oil to soften pitch (it's less volatile than turpentine, and you need only a few milliliters/cc per pound of pitch to make a big difference.
+* I used linseed oil to soften pitch.
+It's less volatile than turpentine, and you need only a few milliliters/cc per pound of pitch to make a big difference.
 The downside: it's then tough to harden it again with heat.

 * I used a candy thermometer, which wipes pretty clean when hot.
 Later (burner off and away from the stove) you can wipe the rest of the pitch off with a little mineral spirits (paint thinner) and a paper towel.